 It is alleged that JUUL and other e-cigarette manufacturers may have engaged in deceptive and misleading marketing, and deliberately targeted minors with easily concealable vaping products and “fun” flavors like mango, strawberry and Fruit Loops.

 We believe that’s wrong, and companies whose negligence results in injury should be held accountable.

-Riddle & Brantley has been seeking justice for the injured for more than three decades, and our JUUL lawsuit lawyers have nearly 200 years of combined legal experience.
+Riddle & Brantley has been seeking justice for the injured for more than three decades, and our JUUL lawsuit lawyers have more than 225 years of combined legal experience.

 For a free consultation with our legal team, please call 1-800-525-7111.